tonmoy-chowdhury-maersk/patterns-catalogue/cloud-design-patterns/overview.md

 #### Design & Implementation Patterns
 1. First, Ambassador Pattern.
 Create helper services that send network requests on behalf of a consumer service or application.
-2. Next, Anti-Corruption Layer Pattern.
+2. Anti-Corruption Layer Pattern.
 Implement a façade or adapter layer between a modern application and a legacy system.
-3. Next, Backends for Frontends Pattern.
+3. Backends for Frontends Pattern.
 Create separate backend services to be consumed by specific frontend applications or interfaces.
-4. Next, CQRS Pattern.
+4. CQRS Pattern.
 Segregate operations that read data from operations that update data by using separate interfaces.
-5. Next, Compute Resource Consolidation	Pattern.
-Pattern.
+5. Compute Resource Consolidation	Pattern.
 Consolidate multiple tasks or operations into a single computational unit.
-6. Next, Edge Workload Configuration	Pattern.
+6. Edge Workload Configuration	Pattern.
 The great variety of systems and devices on the shop floor can make workload configuration a difficult problem.
-7. Next, External Configuration Store	Pattern.
+7. External Configuration Store	Pattern.
 Move configuration information out of the application deployment package to a centralized location.
-8. Next, Gateway Aggregation	Pattern.
+8. Gateway Aggregation	Pattern.
 Use a gateway to aggregate multiple individual requests into a single request.
-9. Next, Gateway Offloading	Offload Pattern. shared or specialized service functionality to a gateway proxy.
+9. Gateway Offloading Pattern.
+Offload shared or specialized service functionality to a gateway proxy.
-10. Next, Gateway Routing	Pattern.
+10. Gateway Routing	Pattern.
 Route requests to multiple services using a single endpoint.
-11. Next, Leader Election	Pattern.
+11. Leader Election	Pattern.
 Coordinate the actions performed by a collection of collaborating task instances in a distributed application by electing one instance as the leader that assumes responsibility for managing the other instances.
-12. Next, Pipes and Filters	Pattern.
+12. Pipes and Filters	Pattern.
 Break down a task that performs complex processing into a series of separate elements that can be reused.
-13. Next, Sidecar	Pattern.
+13. Sidecar	Pattern.
 Deploy components of an application into a separate process or container to provide isolation and encapsulation.
-14. Next, Static Content Hosting	Pattern.
+14. Static Content Hosting	Pattern.
 Deploy static content to a cloud-based storage service that can deliver them directly to the client.
 15. And the last one, Strangler Fig	Pattern.
 Incrementally migrate a legacy system by gradually replacing specific pieces of functionality with new applications and services.

 ### Messaging